Manitoba Museum: Planetarium

 The Manitoba Museum Planetarium opened on 15 May 1968.
 The planetarium's live programming combine pre-recorded visual sequences of the sky and space, with commentary and question-and-answer segments from a show presenter.
 Full dome shows also run with offerings for family audiences, and are often accompanied by a live show segment before or after the film.

 In 2012, the Manitoba Museum became the first planetarium in Canada to offer visitors the Digistar® 5 All-Dome digital projection technology.
 This technology makes it possible to show the sky as it would look from anywhere on Earth, or even in the galaxy, at any point in history, or in the future.
-Though no longer in use, the original projector (colloquially known as 'Marvin') remains a beloved feature of the planetarium theatre.
+Though no longer in regular use, the original Zeiss optical-mechanical star projector (colloquially known as 'Marvin') remains a beloved feature of the planetarium theatre.